permitio/pink-mobile-demo-app/README.md

 Pink Mobile is a simple mobile plan management application that demonstrates the basic principles of fine-grained authorization using Permit.io.

-Pink Mobile utilize the RBAC, ReBAC, ABAC models and use impersonation of three different user personas: Customer, Representative, and Manager to demonstrates how each user gets only the proper permissions for them.
+Pink Mobile utilizes the RBAC, ReBAC, and ABAC models.
+It uses impersonation of three different user personas: Customer, Representative, and Manager, to demonstrate how each user gets only the proper permissions.

 ![screenshots](https://github.com/permitio/pink-mobile-demo-app/assets/4082578/6ee09c6c-8c2d-4ead-a739-d628917aa598)